byu-rad-lab/baloo-mujoco-sim/README.md

 cmake .. -DMUJOCO_ROOT_DIR=<path-to-mujoco> -DCMAKE_BUILD_TYPE=Release
 make install
 ```

+**NOTE: The precompiled version of mujoco must match the version of mujoco required by python.**

 This will build the plugins and install them in the mujoco directory.
 You can then run the simulation without the python interface.